katharinekowalyshyn/ee104-final-project/pos_tagger/README_POS.md

   - Confusion matrix
   - Emission distributions (“can”, “like”)

-This module corresponds to the 7–9 page POS Tagging section of the project *Do Probabilities Suffice?*.
+This module corresponds to the 10 pages POS Tagging section of the project *Do Probabilities Suffice?*.

 ---